TheJedinator/personal_site/_posts/2024-12-19-work-setup.md

 be the lucky bastard who bought it.

 Is it the perfect monitor? - nope.
 Is it pretty awesome? - hell yeah.
-What I really love about the studio display is the pixel density, every letter is a crisp and clear, images are vibrant and videos are fantastic.
+What I really love about the studio display is the pixel density, every letter is crisp and clear, images are vibrant and videos are fantastic.
 I also love not cluttering my desk with external speakers, since the built-in ones of the studio display are pretty good, and when I really want to jam out I put my headphones on anyway.
 I like not having a dingus that sits atop my monitor for a webcam or